Maurisss94/docker-lumen-angular/README.md

 # docker-lumen-angular
-Docker compose setup with initial lumen app and angular
+Docker compose setup with initial lumen and angularjs app